bevyengine/bevy-website/content/learn/contribute/policies/ai.md

 We recognize that English may not be the primarily language for all contributors and that machine translation is an indispensable tool for proper collaboration, and thus not subject to the above policy.
 The community recommends that you instruct the LLM to produce a concise output or use non-LLM machine translation options, as they tend to be less verbose while still getting the point across.

-## Copyrightable AI Generated Contributions
+## AI Generated Contributions and Copyright

 At the current time of writing (August 11th, 2025), the US Copyright Office has [stated publicly][us-copyright-office-response] that "human authorship is a pre-requisite to copyright protection".
 A [more recent report][us-copyright-office-report] from the same institution shows a much more contested legal space, both within the US and internationally.
-In the case that AI generated works are copyrightable, those works would be considered derivatives of the input dataset, and thus use AI-generated code and assets may constitute copyright infringement or may be subject to licensing terms incompatible with the FOSS licenses used by the Bevy Organization.
+In the case that AI generated works are protected under copyright, those works would be considered derivatives of the input dataset, and thus use AI-generated code and assets may constitute copyright infringement or may be subject to licensing terms incompatible with the FOSS licenses used by the Bevy Organization.

-Erring on the side of caution in light of a openly debated legal topic, all[^1] forms of AI-generated contributions cannot be merged into repos maintained by the Bevy Organization.
+Erring on the side of caution in light of a openly debated legal topic, all[^1] forms of AI-generated contributions cannot be merged into repositories maintained by the Bevy Organization.
 This includes both code and non-code game assets (e.g. textures, audio, etc).

-Any triage team member suspecting a pull request to be made primarily through the use of LLMs or other generative tools should mark the PR as `S-Nominated-to-Close`, upon which a maintainer can then review the PR for closure.
+Any triage team member suspecting a pull request to be made primarily through the use of large language models or other generative tools should mark the PR as `S-Nominated-to-Close`, upon which a maintainer can then review the PR for closure.
 To help identify these cases, pull requests subject to this policy have characteristics such as (but not limited to):

  * Needlessly or overly verbose descriptions or responses.